segmentio/segment-docs/src/connections/functions/destination-functions.md

 ##### How does batching affect visibility?

-The Event Delivery tab continues to show metrics for individual events.
+The [Event Delivery tab](/docs/connections/event-delivery/) continues to show metrics for individual events, even if they are batched by your function code.
 For more information, see [Destination functions logs and errors](#destination-functions-logs-and-errors).

 ##### How does batching impact function use and cost?

-A function's use depends on the number of times the function is invoked, and the amount of time it takes to execute.
-When you enable batching, Segment invokes your function *once per batch* rather than once per event.
-The number of invocations is dependent on batch counts, which are determined by the volume of events flowing through the function.
+A function's use depends on the number of times it is invoked, and the amount of time it takes to execute.
+When you enable batching, Segment invokes your function _once per batch_ rather than once per event.
+The volume of events flowing through the function determines the number of batches, which determines the number of invocations.

 If you're sending your batch to an external service, the execution time of the function depends on the end-to-end latency of that service's batch endpoint, which may be higher than an endpoint that receives a single event.